10 Habits of Highly Efficient Social Media Power Users

 - Do not submit your own stories at social media communities unless they really condone it and you are a well known and/or respected community member there.

-So if you develop these 10 habits you will get quite popular on social media just after using them for a while.
+When you develop these 10 habits you will get quite popular on social media just after using them for a while.

 Participation is key and if you do not expect instant gratification via loads of traffic you will succeed in the middle or long term also as a blogger.
-Eventually you will get loads of traffic anyways.
+Eventually you will get loads of traffic anyway.